BoiseState/CS321_Bioinformatics/README.md

 applications, where we may crunch lots of data using a data structure and then store the results in a database for ease of access.

-Note: Since correct dumpfiles are provided in under results/ GeneBankSearchDatabase can be started and completed before GeneBankCreateBTree.
+Note: Since correct dumpfiles are provided in the results folder, GeneBankSearchDatabase can be started and completed before GeneBankCreateBTree.

 ```bash